apache/dubbo-go-pixiu/docs/developer/filter.md

 	return nil
 }
 ```
-if not use AppendFilterFunc to add filter, then filter will not handle the request this time
+If not use AppendFilterFunc to add self into filter-chain, then filter will not handle the request this time.

-finally pixiu will call Handle function
+Finally pixiu will call Handle function.

 ```go
 func (f *Filter) Handle(ctx *http.HttpContext) {